jindalpawan/Portal-using-rest-api/README.md

 your package manager and you should be all set.

-## Linux based Setup for NSE development
+## Linux based Setup for development

 Note: Ubuntu 16.04 LTS is recommended to use for the development environment.